 The title given in the application form must correspond to the title on the consent form.
 If the study is supported by research grant or contract funding that is being administered by the University or one of the teaching hospitals, the title should also correspond to the title on the grant or contract.
 If the research project is supported by multiple grants with different titles, the ethics application should include the additional titles and the name of the corresponding granting agency.

-Important note: instructors submitting class-based projects should ensure the primary title and nickname of the project is "Class project" so that it can be appropriately identified in RISe.
+Important note: instructors submitting Course-based projects should ensure the primary title and nickname of the project is "Course project" so that it can be appropriately identified in RISe.

 For Family Practice Residency projects, include "Family Practice Project" in the first part of the nickname.

 The project nickname or short title will appear in your inbox for applications and post approval activities (amendments, renewals, etc.).
 The project title given in 1.7 will only appear in the application form and the Certificate(s) of Approval.
-If you are submitting a class project or family practice resident projects please ensure the nickname identifies the application as such (see 1.7).
+If you are submitting a course-based research project or family practice resident projects please ensure the nickname identifies the application as such (see 1.7).

 If you plan to start data collection as soon as ethics approval has been obtained, make sure you check the first box.
 Only provide an estimated start date if it's at some point in the future, e.g., the period that involves research with human participants, if you are doing a multi-phase project.